Over 200 Android Apps Are Currently Using Ultrasonic Beacons To Track Users

 1a) Hardware switches need to come back into fashion.
 CUT THE WIRES.
 Since physical switches have an irritating habit of failing, they need to be easily replaceable, so they need to plug in and touch contact points, not be soldered in.

 1b) These switches should exist for power and every corruptible/interceptable I/O path.
 If a light sensor senses, an LED blinks, a mic listens, or tone is generated, there should be a physical, circuit-interrupting switch to kill the related hardware.
-If there isn't, your
+If there isn't, your device isn't as secure as it could be.

+2) The OS should fake permissions for apps, since so many refuse to run without access they don't actually require.
+Instead of 'yes/no' when access is requested, we need the options 'yes', 'no', and 'fake it'.
+Anybody who demands location, camera, mic, contact, and file access to run their app that needs none of that should not be respected enough that you have to go with 'just do not install'.
+They're immoral, you be immoral right back.

 'yes', 'no', and 'fake it'.

-Note: Update - Apparently that's been done, but it didn't work very well due to imposed limitations on the API: